Differentially Private Two-Stage Empirical Risk Minimization with Applications to Individualized Treatment Rule: Statement of Results

 Note that when $\w=(1,\dots,1)$, Corollary \ref{cor:DP_guarnatee_weighted_ERM} essentially recovers the DP-ERM privacy guarantee of Chaudhari et al. in \cite{chaudhuri2011differentially}.

-Next, we also discuss another corollary of Theorem \ref{thm:DP_guarnatee} based on a crude but universal bound on $W_{1}$ and $W_{2}$.
-Note that the sum-to-$n$ constraint for the weights implies the universal weight stability bound $\|\w-\w'\|_{2}\le \| \w-\w' \|_{1} \le 2n$ and trivial uniform bound $\max \w\le n$.
-Using these universal bounds gives the following universal DP guarantee for a general non-private weighting mechanism.
+Next, we derive a corollary of Theorem \ref{thm:DP_guarnatee} that depends on the first-stage weighting mechanism only through a uniform bound on its maximum weight.
+Note that the sum-to-$n$ constraint implies the universal weight-stability bound $\|\w-\w'\|_{2}\le \| \w-\w' \|_{1} \le 2n$ and the trivial uniform bound $\max_{i} w_{i}\le n$; any additional structural bound $\max_{i} w_{i}(\mathcal{D})\le R$ may be imposed on top (we write the hypothesis as $R\wedge n$ so that $R=n$ is always admissible and recovers the unconditional case).
+This yields the following DP guarantee for a general non-private weighting mechanism.

-\begin{corollary}[Universal Differential Privacy of 2ERM via Objective Perturbation] Theorem \ref{thm:DP_guarnatee} holds with $W_{1}=3n$ and $W_{2}=\sqrt{6} (n+1)^{3/2}$, irrespective of the weighting mechanism used in the first stage. \end{corollary}
+\begin{corollary}[Universal Differential Privacy of 2ERM via Objective Perturbation] Suppose the first-stage weighting mechanism satisfies $\max_{1\le i\le n} w_{i}(\mathcal{D}) \le R\land n$ (the sum-to-$n$ constraint guarantees $R \le n$).
+Then Theorem~\ref{thm:DP_guarnatee} holds with